Article Tags

 Quantum Supremacy and Security

-The prospect of quantum supremacy, however, has profound implications for the future of computing and various industries, and not the least for security.
+The prospect of quantum supremacy has profound implications for the future of computing and various industries, and not the least for security.

 Current digital security methods rely on cryptography or encryption, and the effectiveness of modern encryption algorithms is based on the computational difficulty of certain mathematical problems, such as factoring large numbers or solving discrete logarithm problems.
 Classical computers struggle to resolve these problems within a reasonable timeframe, but quantum computers have the potential to solve them quickly and efficiently.
 This creates an emerging threat to current digital security and leads to the rapidly developing fields of post-quantum cryptography and quantum cryptography.